ghc-proposals/ghc-proposals/proposals/0000-unlifted-newtypes.rst

 I do not have sufficient knowledge of GHC to implement this.
 I welcome anyone else to implement it, or if it's approved and enough time goes by, I may try to figure out how to implement it.

+Richard Eisenburg has indicated that he might be interested in implementing the proposal.